indigo-astronomy/indigo/README.md

-# INDIGO is a proof-of-concept of future INDI based on layered architecture and software bus.
+# INDIGO is the next generation of INDI, based on layered architecture and software bus.

 This is the list of requirements taken into the consideration: